otaviocc/ObsidianMCPServer/README.md

 - `generateFrontmatter(filename)` - Generate complete frontmatter structure based on note content
 - `suggestActiveNoteTags(maxTags)` - Suggest tags for the currently active note in Obsidian
 - `extractMetadata(filename)` - Extract key metadata from note content for frontmatter usage
+- `rewriteActiveNote(style: WritingStyle)` - Rewrite the active note in different writing styles

+### Writing Styles

+The `rewriteActiveNote` prompt supports 10 different writing styles:

+- `formal` - Formal and professional tone with complete sentences and proper grammar
+- `informal` - Casual and relaxed tone with contractions and everyday language
+- `technical` - Technical and precise language with industry-specific terminology
+- `scientific` - Scientific and research-oriented with objective, evidence-based tone
+- `emoji` - Fun and expressive writing with relevant emojis throughout
+- `eli5` - "Explain Like I'm 5" with simple words and familiar analogies
+- `creative` - Creative and imaginative with metaphors and vivid imagery
+- `professional` - Business and workplace appropriate with action-oriented language
+- `academic` - Scholarly and educational tone with well-structured arguments
+- `conversational` - Natural conversation style with direct reader engagement

 **Note Analysis Prompt Parameters**:
 - `filename` (required): The filename or path of the note to analyze